survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ...
 ```

-After this change the application should be at least a little faster to rebuild.
+After this change, the application should be at least a little faster to rebuild.
 The amount of impact depends on the underlying implementation.
 The technique can also be applied during production usage.

 T> Given `module.noParse` accepts a regular expression if we wanted to ignore all `*.min.js` files, we could set it to `/\.min\.js/`.
 That can be a more generic way to solve the problem sometimes.

 T> The aliasing idea is discussed in detail at the *Consuming Packages* chapter.

-W> Not all modules support `module.noParse`, the files included by deps array should have no call to `require`, `define` or similar, or you will get an error when the app runs: `Uncaught ReferenceError: require is not defined`.
+W> Not all modules support `module.noParse`.
+They should not have a reference to `require`, `define`, or similar, as that will lead to an `Uncaught ReferenceError: require is not defined` error.

 ## Conclusion

 You can optimize webpack's performance in multiple ways.
 Often it's a good idea to start with easier techniques before moving to more involved ones.
-The exact techniques you have to apply depend on the project.
+The exact techniques you have to use depend on the project.